clblamires/ninesjournal/_posts/2019-07-01-sailing-to-calatia.md

 tags: goron hylian rito sheikah fairy
 episode: '1'
 adventure: calatia
+summary: "The merchant ship Nayru's Blessing is sailing to Calatia and is hiring mercenaries for protection.
+But what dangers it needs protection from?"
+levelup: false
 ---
 And now, the story of those from Hyrule who traveled to a new land in search of wisdom and meaning.